Davide Guglielmotti: Career

 Born in Novara, Guglielmotti started his career in Pro Vercelli and Inter Milan youth sectors.

 As a senior, in 2013 he signed with Serie C club Pro Patria.
 He made his professional debut on 26 January 2014 against AlbinoLeffe.

 After two seasons in Pro Patria, on 2 July 2015 he moved to Cremonese.

 He played one year for Cremonese, and on 27 July 2016 he joined to Pistoiese.

 For the 2018–19 season, Guglielmotti signed with Renate.
 He played three seasons for Renate.

 On 2 July 2021, he signed with Reggiana.

+On 23 August 2023, Guglielmotti signed a two-year contract with Lecco.

+On 29 August 2024, Guglielmotti moved to Catania on a three-year deal.